 - Carriage of any pets or animals (with the exception of registered sensing dogs for the blind) and smoking aboard MeinFernBus / FlixBus coaches is strictly forbidden.

-By the way, now you can also book a whole FlixBus (with driver)!
+In Germany by the way, you can also book a whole FlixBus (with driver)!

 Deutsche Bahn's long-distance coaches.
 IC Bus routes: Copenhagen - Berlin (from €19.90), Krakow - Berlin (from €29.90), Lille - Düsseldorf (from €19.90), London - Düsseldorf/ Essen (from €29.90), Liège - Düsseldorf (from €14.90), Luxembourg - Frankfurt (from €19.90), Milan - Munich (from €19.90), Prague - Leipzig (from €19.90), Prague - Mannheim (from €29.90), Prague - Munich (from €19.90), Zurich - Munich (from €19.90).
 Link to DB Navigator, here you can see timetables, book tickets, plan your route...